 The media industry

-'We look for people with a real passion for the role that they've applied for, and Sky as an organisation,' she clarifies.
+'We look for people with a real passion for the role that they've applied for, and for Sky as an organisation,' Camilla clarifies.
 'To make a good impression during our application process, you need to be incredibly specific on why Sky appeals to you - for instance, did a product, service or campaign that you've seen stand out for you and make you want to apply?'

 Through the different job rotations - by working in a brand team, linking with creative industries, being part of a proposition, planning or strategic team, and working within a commercial team - you'll get a good understanding of how the different marketing teams operate within Sky.

 Graduates will be working at the forefront of the company's operations, developing marketing strategies and campaigns.
-The scheme is split into two 12-month work placements (marketing/commercial), so you'll gain exposure to content, digital entertainment, broadband and mobile functions.
+The scheme is split into two 12-month work placements (marketing/commercial), so you'll gain exposure to functions including digital entertainment, broadband and mobile functions.
 Following a few weeks in a frontline customer role, you'll get straight into the marketing rotation.

-Upon completion of the scheme, it's expected that you'll be ready to take on a managerial position in either a marketing or commercial team where you can put your finely honed skills to work.
+Upon completion of the scheme, it's expected that you'll be ready to take on a managerial position in either a marketing or commercial team where you can put your finely-honed skills to work.